Azure/PSRule.Rules.Azure/docs/using-templates.md

 ### By metadata

-A parameter file can be linked to an associated template by setting metadata.
+A parameter file can be linked to an associated template or Bicep module by setting metadata.
 To link a template within a parameter file, set the `metadata.template` property to the path of the template.

 PSRule for Azure supports either: